Thoroughbred racing in Australia: Breeders and stud farms

-The early breeders of Australian bloodstock were men of historical significance such as Robert Campbell (1769–1846), Lieutenant William Lawson (explorer), John Macarthur (wool pioneer), John Piper (military officer) and Dr D'Arcy Wentworth.
+The early breeders of Australian bloodstock were men of historical significance such as Robert Campbell, William Lawson, John Macarthur, John Piper, Richard Rouse of Rouse Hill and D'Arcy Wentworth.

 Charles Smith established Bungarribee stud at Doonside, New South Wales, shortly after 1830, which only had pure-bred English horses.
 It was Charles Smith who bred the great colonial stallion, Sir Hercules who was foaled in 1843.

-James White (1828–1890), owner of Kirkham Stud, was one of the most successful owner/breeders in Australian racing with his horses winning two Melbourne Cups, six VRC Derbies and five AJC Derbies.
+James White (1828–1890), owner of Kirkham Stud, was one of the most successful owner/breeders in Australian racing with his horses winning two Melbourne Cups, six Victoria Derbies and five AJC Derbies.

-The three eastern mainland states supply 85% of Australian racehorses with the Hunter River valley being the favoured region for Thoroughbred horses in NSW.
+The three eastern mainland states supply 85% of Australian racehorses with the Hunter Valley being the favoured region for thoroughbred horses in New South Wales.
 In Queensland the Darling Downs is the major nursery.
 Hurtle Fisher's Maribyrnong Stud was a famous stud in Victoria where expensive imported horses were used until it was dispersed in 1866.
 The St Albans Stud at Geelong was established in the 1850s and was still operating over 100 years later.
 Tranquil Star was bred here and Briseis was bred, owned and trained by James Wilson at this stud.

 The Widden Stud in the Hunter Valley, NSW was established by John Thompson in 1867.
 Since then Widden Stud has been home to some of the finest stallions and broodmares including the following who were all at various times Australia's champion sire; Lochiel (four times leading sire), Grafton (four times), Maltster (five times), Bletchingly (three times), Vain (once) and Marscay (twice).
 Heroic, Ajax and Todman were other famous Widden stallions.
 The stud has had a seven generation unbroken chain of ownership under the Thompson family.

-Percy Miller (1879–1948) in 1914 established Kia Ora stud just east of Scone.
+Percy Miller (1879–1948) in 1914 established Kia Ora Stud just east of Scone.
 Miller imported the leading sire, Magpie (GB) who ran second in the English 2,000 Guineas Stakes.
 This stallion sired Windbag, Amounis and Talking.
-Kia-Ora stud had the leading imported sires, Midstream and Delville Wood who sired champions, Shannon (exported to the United States), Delta, Hydrogen and Evening Peal etc., plus a superb band of brood mares.
+Kia Ora Stud had the leading imported sires, Midstream and Delville Wood who sired champions, Shannon (exported to the United States), Delta, Hydrogen and Evening Peal etc., plus a superb band of brood mares.

 Stanley Wootton exerted a major influence on Australian racing when he imported the stallion Star Kingdom, now recognised as the most influential sire line in this country.
 Wootton also bred the outstanding Biscay and Bletchingly.